Family of four happily cooking together in their kitchen.

 A mortgagee is a lender and a mortgagor is a borrower.
 The relationship between the mortgagor and mortgagee can be summed up like this: Once the mortgagor decides on the type of loan they want, the mortgagee decides on the payment structure, interest rate, terms and fees.
 The mortgagor will then make monthly payments on the loan, but the mortgagee has the right to foreclose on the property if payments cease.

-Here's a mortgagee clause example: Let's say a house undergoes structural damage or is a complete loss due to house fire or natural disaster.
-In this case, the money to repay the damage will come from the insurance company and go directly to the mortgagee, completely bypassing the mortgagor in the process.
+Here's a mortgagee clause example: Let's say your house undergoes structural damage or is a complete loss due to a house fire or natural disaster.
+In this case, the money to repay the damage will come from the insurance company and go directly to the mortgagee, completely bypassing the mortgagor (you) in the process.

 Mortgagee Clause Terms